MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/software-defined-networking.md

 Next, you can create [workload clusters][] and [deploy your applications][].
 All AKS-HCI VM NICs will seamlessly get attached to the
 SDN virtual network that was provided during installation.
-The SDN Software load balancer will also be used as the external load balancer for all Kubernetes services, as well as act as the load balancer for the API server on Kubernetes control-plane(s).
+The SDN Software load balancer will also be used as the external load balancer for all Kubernetes services, and acts as the load balancer for the API server on Kubernetes control-plane(s).

 [Software Load Balancer]: ../hci/concepts/software-load-balancer.md
 [Azure Kubernetes Service on Azure Stack HCI requirements]: system-requirements.md